 To be eligible to receive these benefits, the deceased must have made CPP contributions for either:

-- 1/3 of the calendar years in their contributory period, but not less than 3 years; or
+- One-third of the calendar years in their contributory period, but not less than three years; or

 - 10 years.

 What is a CPP lump sum death benefit?

 The lump sum death benefit amount of $2,500 is generally paid to the estate of the contributor when they have passed away.
 If no estate exists or the executor has not applied for the death benefit, the following individuals may apply to receive the payment (in order of priority):

 - The person (or institution) that incurred the costs for the funeral of the deceased;

 - The surviving spouse or common-law partner of the deceased; or

 How to receive the CPP survivor’s pension